josegabrielnb/logistic_growth/README.md

 Visualisation of the logistic growth model shows an S-shaped curve.
 It shows that initial population growth is exponential and eventually plateaus.

 The plot can be transformed by taking logs of N to produce a semi-log plot.
 Using log(N) linearises the exponential growth by compressing the data that spans several magnitudes.
-The semi-log plot shows an initial linear relationship and a linear relationship when the line plateaus.
+The semi-log plot shows an initial linear relationship (red) and a linear relationship when the line plateaus (blue).

 <p align="center">
    <img width="1434" src="https://github.com/josegabrielnb/reproducible_research/blob/main/images/logistic_growth(2).png">